Hello, Good-bye: Main characters

-Kaito Toubu is the protagonist, and a secret agent undercover whose job is to infiltrate the neutral grounds Morino and gather intelligence for the United provinces of Japan.
+Kaito Toubu is the protagonist, and a secret agent undercover whose job is to infiltrate the neutral grounds of Morino and gather intelligence for the United Provinces of Japan.
 His training as a soldier enables him to think calmly and rationally about things.
-He has the ability to see déjà vu's.
-He is affiliated with The United Provinces of Japan and his related arcana is The Fool.
+He can see déjà vu.
+He is affiliated with The United Provinces of Japan, and his related arcana is The Fool.